 If you need EOD options prices for the US, you can now get that data from Intrinio via our partner Trade Alert.
 The demand for this data has us looking to add more stock price feeds, especially real-time for the US and international exchanges.
 We expect to be adding that data by fall.

 The most helpful addition to Intrinio's toolbox is the API Explorer.
-Whether you access Intrinio data via CSV download, API, Excel, or Google Sheets, the hardest part is building the syntax to get the data you want.
+Whether you access Intrinio data via CSV download, API, or Excel, the hardest part is building the syntax to get the data you want.
 The API explorer builds the syntax for you for all of those access methods.
 All you need to do is select the ticker, data point, and other parameters you want from drop down menus.
 The API explorer then builds the syntax for you so you can just copy and paste it.
 This article gives a good overview.

 This week we released the Data Explorer.
 This allows users to view basic information online for a company with datapoints such as their CEO, revenue, EBITDA, P/E ratio, and the latest company news.
 You can see an example for Apple here, it looks like this: